open/close all folders

 - China Girl — Romeo and Juliet in New York City, with rival Italian and Chinese gangs as the feuding families.

 - The Lion King II: Simba's Pride, when it comes to Kiara (Simba's daughter) and Kovu's forbidden romance.
+The ending is a little lighter, though.

 - Warm Bodies, with humans and zombies.
 The girl's name is Julie and the zombie's name is R... something.